BattletechModders/IRTweaks/README.md

 This tweak makes minor changes to the store UI elements:

 * Enables bulk-purchase for items in the mech store
-* Allows shift+click on the -/+ in the bulk-purchase and bulk-sell screens to increment the count by -/+5
+* Allows Shift+Click on the -/+ in the bulk-purchase and bulk-sell screens to increment the count by -/+ 5.
+You can customize this value by setting `Store.QuantityOnShift` in mod.json.
-* Allows control+click on the -/+ in the bulk-purchase and bulk-sell screens to increment the count by -/+20

-You can customize these quantities by setting `Store.QuantityOnShift` or `Store.QuantityOnControl` values in `mod.json`.
+* Allows Control+Click on the -/+ in the bulk-purchase and bulk-sell screens to increment the count by -/+ 20.
+You can customize this value by setting `Store.QuantityOnControl` in mod.json.

 ## Called Shot Tweaks